 This is why I recommend small changes that can compact one another.
 Set a goal to start doing 10 minutes of physical activity four days a week.
 Then slowly add an extra day per week or five minutes to each session.
 Before you know it you will be getting 30 minutes of physical activity every day and will see how your physical health has improved!
 Again this does not have to be hard, going for a walk with your family, exercising with a coworker after work, chasing your dog around the park counts!

+The second of the 3 pillars of health is mental health.
 The role of a nurse practitioner is mentally draining.
 At work, we have to be at the top of our game- patients lives are at steak.
 Nurse practitioners struggle with decision fatigue.
 We constantly have to evaluate and decide what the best treatment plan or medication is for the patient.

 APRNs constantly struggle with imposter syndrome, doubting our clinical judgements and whether we made the right decision.
 Nurse practitioners are bombarded by other tasks and things we have to do in addition to seeing patients.

 I strongly encourage nurse practitioners to ensure we are allowing ourselves to rest.
 We need time away from work and give ourselves a break.
 Nurse practitioners should avoid bringing charts home with them (click to learn how to change your charting)!